Does provable absence of barren plateaus imply classical simulability?

+where $O$ is as in Eq.~\eqref{eq:o_def_post_qcnn}, $U$ is a unitary implementing the QCNN parameterized by $p$ elements of $S_{p,\epsilon}$, and $\rho$ is an $n$-qubit state.
+Using

-copies of $\rho$, with probability at least $1-\delta$, one can construct a classical shadow representation of $\rho$ that allows one to estimate the loss to additive error $\epsilon$ over all $M$ parameter settings.
-This classical shadow can be constructed with no knowledge of $U_n$ or $O$. \end{theorem} \begin{proof} Fix $\epsilon,\delta=\operatorname{\Theta}\left(1\right)$.
-Consider a classical shadows description of $\rho$ using the random Clifford basis protocol of Ref.~\cite{huang2020predicting}, built using
+copies of $\rho$, with probability at least $1-\delta$, one can construct a classical shadow representation of $\rho$ that allows one to estimate Eq.~\eqref{eq:qcnn_loss} to additive error $\epsilon$ over all parameter settings.
+This classical shadow representation can be constructed with no prior knowledge of $U$ or $O$. \end{theorem} \begin{proof} Consider a classical shadows description of $\rho$ using the random Clifford basis protocol of Ref.~\cite{huang2020predicting}, built using